mavarreteno/AutomaticREAME/README.md

 ## Description

 The Automatic README Generator is a command-line application built using Node.js and npm.
 This tool is designed to simplify the process of creating a README file for your projects.
 It utilizes the 'fs' module in Node.js to read and write files, enabling automatic generation of a well-structured README with minimal user input.
+Here's a [link.](https://watch.screencastify.com/v/HNzQJzwKwXNZebi6TbPw)

 ## Features